eliezio/latin1-to-utf8/README.md

 ==============

 A utility to recode files in ISO-8859-1 (latin1) to UTF8 but without messing up with characters already encoded in UTF8.
-The conversion can be restricted to well delimited portions of the input file.
+The conversion can be restricted to delimited portions of the input file.

 I wrote this utility because both iconv and recode, the two most widely used recoders, are unable to: